guyinatuxedo/nightmare/modules/12-z3/tokyowesterns17_revrevrev/readme.md

 }
 ```

 Looking at this function, we can see that it first looks for the character `0xa`, which is a newline character.
-Then it set's that equal to `0x0`.
+Then it sets that equal to `0x0`.
 So essentially it replaces the newline character with a null byte.
 Let's take a look at `op1`:

 ```
 void op1(char *input)